5 Ways to Give Back, Even When Times are Hard

-To learn more about blood donation opportunities during the holiday season, call 1-800-REDCROSS (1-800-733-2767) or visit the American Red Cross website.
+Donating blood can have a huge impact on someone's life, and it costs you nothing that cannot be replenished.
+To learn more about blood donations during the holidays, call 1-800-REDCROSS (1-800-733-2767) or visit the American Red Cross website.

 The Grace of Giving

-When you donate to your favorite cause or charity, you make a real difference in the lives of other people.
-When you give without expecting something in return, you experience abundance and blessing.
-If you are a Christ follower, giving helps you excel at the grace of giving.
+When you give something without expecting anything in return, you experience abundance and blessing.
+If you are a Christian, giving helps you excel at the grace of giving.

 You can help the HubPages community highlight top quality content by ranking this article up or down.